• English

 About Tomb TT 290

-The Tomb of Irunefer in Deir el-Medina is among the better-preserved tombs and one of the most colorful places depicting the true art and craftsmanship of this era.
-It is among one of those three tombs in this area that is open to the public and where people can see the hidden treasures of ancient Egypt.
+The Tomb of Irunefer in Deir el-Medina is one of the better-preserved tombs and one of the most colorful places, depicting this era's true art and craftsmanship among three tombs in this area that are open to the public where people can see ancient Egypt's hidden treasures.

 • Egypt consultant